 As always, souqs are part of the Middle Eastern charm and Muttrah Souq is no exception.
-Go there to get your fix of gahwah or Arabic coffee, bargain for souvenirs, or simply to enjoy the feel of being in an Arab country.
-The beaches of Musandam are one of the areas that you will find people on day trips as it is separated from Oman by a piece of UAE land.
+Go there to get your fix of gahwah or Arabic coffee, bargain for souvenirs, or simply enjoy the feel of being in an Arab country.
+The beaches of Musandam are one of the areas where you will find people on day trips as it is separated from Oman by a piece of UAE land.
 Pristine white sands and clear blue waters make this a hot tourist spot.

-Oman believes in conserving their land and natural resources and this is evident at Ras al Jinz, a natural reserve for endangered green turtles, located on the east coast.
+Oman believes in conserving its land and natural resources and this is evident at Ras al Jinz, a natural reserve for endangered green turtles, located on the east coast.
 Visitors can observe them laying their eggs, and even catch them hatching and returning to the sea.
-Wadi Bani Khalid is one of those areas that are striking and green as it has a spring that keeps running year round.
+Wadi Bani Khalid is one of those areas that are striking and green as it has a spring that keeps running year-round.
 Add those palm trees to the shades of red that the rocks are made of, and you have a very Instagrammable location. #prettyasapicture #nofilter

 Salalah is the vacation spot inside your holiday.
-Tropical, cool and like a world of its own, this is a must-visit.
+Tropical, cool, and like a world of its own, this is a must-visit.
 If you want your holiday to include a bit of a workout, be sure to head to Jabal al Akhdar.
 Translating to The Green Mountain, it gets its name from the greenery spattered across it, but it is well known for its hiking trails.
 Another great spot is Jabal ash-Shams, or Mountain of the Sun, so called as it is believed to be the first point that the sun touches when it rises.

 It is the highest peak in the region and has some great views.
 Majlis al Jinn is for the rock climbers out there as it has the second largest cave chamber in the world.
 The Bimmah Sinkhole is a natural phenomenon caused by limestone that eroded below the surface leaving a spectacularly blue-green pool for swimming.

-When travelling around the GCC, what is striking is that, even though they all appear to be the same on the outside, different aspects of heritage and culture stand out when you dig deep.
+When traveling around the GCC, what is striking is that, even though they all appear to be the same on the outside, different aspects of heritage and culture stand out when you dig deep.

-Housing an Imax cinema, aquarium, dhow harbour, and a discovery palace, The Scientific Centre is the best place to take kids.
+Housing an Imax cinema, aquarium, dhow harbor, and a discovery palace, The Scientific Centre is the best place to take kids.
 The floor-to-ceiling shark and ray tanks are incredible to see, and getting your hands dirty in the Discovery Palace allows kids to get lost in the wonder of science.

-In addition to viewing the different regions present in the aquarium – the desert, coastal edge, and sea zone – you can also dive with sharks if you have a valid diving licence.
+In addition to viewing the different regions present in the aquarium – the desert, coastal edge, and sea zone – you can also dive with sharks if you have a valid diving license.
 The age for diving is 14 years and older.
 If you don’t want to swim with sharks, no problem!
 Head to Aqua Park, a major water theme park in Kuwait.
 Whether you are a child or an adult, Aqua Park has something for everyone.
 Fancy lazing around?
 Grab a tube and float on the Lazy River.
 Want an adrenalin shot?
 Try the Boomerango.